 Reading List

-In this modern age of social media it is paradoxically hard to find “good” written content online, maybe because everyone very much wants you to find their mediocre content instead.
-You pretty much have to build up your own list over time… but it would a lot easier if everybody shared their lists too.
+In this modern age of information overload it is paradoxically hard to find “good” written content.
+Mainly because everyone very much wants you to find their mediocre content instead, plus competition with video for attention induces making things more digestible.
+To avoid the trend you pretty much have to build up your own list over time… but it would a lot easier if everybody shared their lists too.

 • Hacker News — miscellaneous interesting tech news, and the only place with consistently intelligent discussions.